10 Tax Benefits of Investing in Rental Properties

 The IRS has a simplified option for home office deduction that allows taxpayers to claim a standard deduction of $5 per square foot, up to a maximum of 300 square feet.

-3. Deduct Loan Interest
+3. You Can Deduct Loan Interest

 As a landlord, one key deductible expense is the interest on your loans.
 This loan interest includes both the interest on your mortgage as well as loans for things like property maintenance or credit cards.